FreeCT/FreeCT/README.md

 # FreeCT

+## FreeCT has MOVED

+FreeCT's primary repository has been moved to GitLab (https://gitlab.com/freect/freect)[https://gitlab.com/freect/freect] and this repository will no longer be maintained.
+Please check GitLab for the latest updates.

+This repo will be preserved since the URL has been published in various journal articles, but going forward please use GitLab.
+Issues, request, etc. here will not be address.

+## Previous update:

-**Current status (2020/08/11):**  WFBP is still now running for GE studies!
+WFBP is still now running for GE studies!
 I will be confirming that each of the GE studies is successfully reconstructed over the coming week, and begin work to support the Siemens studies.

 Remaining issues:
 * Need to add adaptive filtration back into the toolbox